 United Way of Pueblo County (UWPC) announces the availability of three open grant opportunities for Pueblo County nonprofit organizations.
 Local nonprofits are encouraged to apply for funds within UWPC’s four service priority areas: Economic Mobility and Opportunity, Youth Success, Crisis Intervention, and Nonprofit Capacity Development.

 Community Investment Grant

-Special grant funds made available by United Way of Pueblo County Board of Trustees to any nonprofit in Pueblo County meeting a critical community need not currently funded by United Way.
-Programs that qualify should address a pressing, unmet mental health or senior service need in Pueblo County.
-Both current United Way partner agencies and any nonprofit agency with a 501(c)3 IRS designation may apply.
+- Grant funds available to any nonprofit in Pueblo County meeting a critical community need not currently funded by United Way.
+Any nonprofit agency with a 501(c)3 IRS designation may apply.

-Emergency Food & Shelter Program - Phase 37 & CARES Act
+Emergency Food & Shelter Program - Phase 41

-The Federal Emergency Food and Shelter Program has announced that Pueblo County has been chosen to receive a total of $162,414 to supplement emergency food and shelter programs in the county.
-United Way of Pueblo County will administer the funds on behalf of the federal Emergency Food and Shelter Program through the Department of Homeland Security for Phase 37 and supplemental funds allocated through the Coronavirus Aid, Relief, and Economic Security (CARES) Act to local organizations.
+The Federal Emergency Food and Shelter Program has announced Pueblo County has been chosen to receive $74,289 to supplement emergency food and shelter programs.
+United Way of Pueblo County will administer funds on behalf of the Department of Homeland Security - Emergency Food and Shelter Program Phase 41 to local organizations providing services in Pueblo County.
+Individuals in need of assistance may not apply directly for funds.
+Application deadline is Saturday, March 2 by 11:59pm.